 What is SWORD Financing?

 Stock and Warrant Off-Balance R&D (SWORD) financing is a special type of financing developed particularly for biotechnology companies.
 The main goal of SWORD financing is to subsidize the company’s biotech R&D activities.

 Research and development activities are essential to the success of a biotechnology company.
 However, R&D activities come with a high degree of uncertainty because of issues related to the projects’ viability and regulatory concerns.

 In other words, there is a high probability that the R&D initiatives of biotechnology companies will not result in commercial success.
-Due to this uncertainty that leads to high investment risk, investors are not willing to accept conventional methods of financing in their investments in the biotechnology companies.
+Due to this uncertainty that leads to high investment risk, investors are not typically willing to accept conventional methods of financing in their investments in biotechnology companies.

 Breaking Down SWORD Financing

 SWORD financing is carried out through a separate entity established solely for the purpose of financing.
 It provides investors with partial rights to all technologies developed in the course of the company’s R&D activities that deliver additional value to potential financial returns.

-On the other hand, the biotech companies obtain the required funds to finance R&D projects that would otherwise be unaffordable.
+This financing arrangment enables biotech companies to obtain the required funds to finance R&D projects that would otherwise be unaffordable.
 In addition, SWORD financing separates the company’s R&D expenditures from other types of liabilities and expenses.
 Therefore, the company’s financial performance will not be affected.